goodness-ajii/goodness-ajii/README.md

 ## 🩺 The Problem I Solve

-Every missed call at your medspa is a missed patient — and a lost **$500 to $2,000** in lifetime value.
+Every missed call at your clinic is a missed patient — and a lost **$500 to $2,000** in lifetime value.

 If your phones ring while your in-office team is with patients, your voicemails pile up faster than you can return them, or your current VA doesn't truly understand medspa terminology and HIPAA — **that's exactly what I solve.**